onlyquake/xonotic-wiki/InstaGib.md

     * Strength [powerup](Powerups) is replaced by Invisibility
     * Shield powerup is replaced by Speed
     * [Mega Health](Items) is replaced by Extra Life
+* If you took damage from the enviroment (e.g. lava), this will reduce the countdown timer when you run out of ammo.
+You can restore your health back to 100 by collecting ammo

 Collectibles and powerups
 -------------------------